Jose Altuve Player Props: Astros vs. Angels

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Jose Altuve?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Jose Altuve At The Plate

-- Altuve is hitting .316 with three doubles, two home runs and six walks.
+- Altuve is batting .286 with three doubles, two home runs and seven walks.

-- In 80.0% of his 10 games this season, Altuve has picked up at least one hit.
-He's also had three multi-hit games.
+- Altuve has picked up a hit in eight of 11 games this year, with multiple hits three times.

-- He has homered in two of 10 games played this season, and in 4.5% of his plate appearances.
+- In 11 games played this year, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.